vasole/pymca/doc/source/training/xraydata/index.rst

 Step 3: Modifying the data
 ..........................

 You need an editor not modifying line endings.
-That is not a problem for Linux or MacOS users.
-For windows users `Notepad++ <https://notepad-plus-plus.org>`_ or `Vim for windows <https://www.vim.org>`_ should be good choices.
+That is usually not a problem for Linux or MacOS users.
+For windows users `Notepad++ <https://notepad-plus-plus.org>`_ or `Vim for windows <https://www.vim.org>`_ could be good choices.

 We just have to get to the line 93 of the file, replace the value 0.0932 by the value 0.128 and save the changes.